 Furthermore, your liver, kidneys and mitochondria (the little energy battery packs in your cells) need to be working well too.

 Potential causes of thyroid dysfunction

 There are many intricate steps in the production and use of thyroid hormones.
 Unfortunately, this means there are a number of opportunities for this finely-tuned system to go off the rails.

 Some of the factors that may contribute to thyroid problems include:

 - nutritional deficiencies or excesses in your diet

 - problems with digestion or absorption of nutrients

-- chemical exposure in particular to fluorine, chlorine, bromine flame retardants, pesticides, perchlorates, PCBs and other environmental toxins
+- chemical exposure in particular to fluorine, chlorine, bromine flame retardants, pesticides, perchlorates, PCBs, mould and other environmental toxins

-- heavy metal exposure, especially mercury, cadmium and lead
+- heavy metal exposure, especially mercury (including high intake of canned tuna), cadmium and lead

 - repeated stress